CDH has adopted a Digital Literacy and Citizenship Curriculum embedded into the curriculum in all subject areas for grades 9-12. Topics include:

-These lessons are designed to help students explore their own digital lives, focusing on their online versus their offline identity.
-Students learn the benefits and risks of presenting themselves through different personas and the effects on their sense of self, their reputation, and their relationships.
+Students learn to explore their own digital lives, focusing on their online versus their offline identity.
+Students evaluate the benefits and risks of presenting themselves through different personas and the effects on their sense of self, their reputation, and their relationships.

 Living in a “copy/paste” culture, students need to reflect on their responsibilities and rights as creators in the online spaces where they consume, create, and share information.
 From addressing plagiarism to piracy, students learn about copyright and fair use.

 Students reflect on how they can use intrapersonal and interpersonal skills to build and strengthen positive online communication and communities.
 They delve into the concept of digital citizenship and digital ethics, and they reflect on their online interactions.